TheGreatThan/PyThon-Discord-Bot/README.md

-/////////// the bot's token is in the "Bot"//////////// Remember to download the PyNaCl
+/////////// the bot's token is in the "Bot"////////////

+Remember to download the PyNaCl Package!

+(To download package in Replit just click on the Cube button in the middle left then search for it then press the plus in PyNaCl)

 Now u can run the replit and enjoy your bot! ^^